TheExGenesis/TheExGeneisis/index.md

 <img src="{{ site.url }}/assets/img/xiqpic.jpg" alt="me" width="200"/>

-I really dig the universe and specifically this world.
+Hi I'm xiqo, and this is home.
+I _aggressively dig_ the universe, this world, and human experience so I'm spending every moment of my life deliberately building a grand theory of everything.
 Because of that I'm into memes, art, geopolitics, complex systems, computer science, in that order.
+Something tells me I won't be done before I'm too old but by then I'll have stories to tell the grandkids and isn't that what being a person is all about anyway?

+I run a blog here as well, you can see all my posts [here](blog.html).
+I recommend taking a look at these, if you're new:

-To see stuff I've done you can check out the [vault](vault.md)
+To know about my projects and other things I've done check out the [vault](vault.md)

 [@ExGenesis on Twitter](https://twitter.com/home)